 B16.
 The dosimetric assessments for the studies of the radiation effects on the thyroid were, from the very beginning, based on the mean absorbed dose in the thyroid (expressed in gray or milligray), which was considered to be an adequate quantity for this purpose.
-The duration of thyroid exposure was estimated from the physical half-life, the half-time of reduction of the activity concentrations in food, and the retention in the thyroid dose.
+The duration of thyroid exposure was estimated from the physical half-life, the half-time of reduction of the activity concentrations in food, and the retention in the thyroid of 131I, which was the major contributor to the thyroid dose.
 The effective half-life of 131I in the thyroid was five to seven days, depending on age, which corresponds to a duration of exposure of about one month.